 Within our sector there are specific subjects that are more difficult to recruit to which means that on occasion a Market Rate supplement is required.
-Areas such as Multi-skilled trades and Engineering predominantly attract male applicants and again this is reflective of gender imbalances that exist in these areas nationally.
+Areas such as multi-skilled trades and engineering predominantly attract male applicants and again this is reflective of gender imbalances that exist in these areas nationally.

 Staff development is key for all staff and we are keen to offer career progression opportunities to all employees who wish to progress.
-In 2019 we launched our Aspiring Leaders programme across Sunderland College and Hartlepool Sixth Form to help develop staff leadership within the College.
-Unfortunately plans to roll the programme out to a second cohort of staff across our College were impacted by the COVID-19 pandemic.

-All our job adverts are open to internal candidates to encourage internal movement and progression across the College and our different campuses and departments.
+Our job adverts are open to internal candidates to encourage internal movement and progression across the College and our different campuses and departments.